Fire in the Sky

-Fire in the Sky is a 1993 American biopic science fiction mystery film directed by Robert Lieberman and adapted by Tracy Tormé.
+Fire in the Sky is a 1993 American science fiction drama film directed by Robert Lieberman and adapted by Tracy Tormé.
 It is based on Travis Walton's book The Walton Experience, which describes an extraterrestrial abduction.
 The film stars D. B. Sweeney as Walton, and Robert Patrick as his best friend and future brother-in-law, Mike Rogers.
 James Garner, Craig Sheffer, Scott MacDonald, Henry Thomas and Peter Berg also star.

 Fire in the Sky grossed $19.9 million domestically on a $15 million budget and received mixed reviews.
 It was nominated for four Saturn Awards.

 Plot

-On November 5, 1975 in Snowflake, Arizona, logger Travis Walton, and his co-workers — Mike Rogers, Allan Dallis, David Whitlock, Greg Hayes and Bobby Cogdill — head to work in the White Mountains.
+On November 5, 1975, in Snowflake, Arizona, logger Travis Walton, and his co-workers—Mike Rogers, Allan Dallis, David Whitlock, Greg Hayes and Bobby Cogdill—head to work in the White Mountains.

-Driving home from work, the loggers come across an unidentified flying object.
-Curious, Walton gets out of the truck and is struck by a bright beam of light from the object and is sent flying several feet backwards as if pushed by an unseen force.
-Fearing Walton has been killed, the others escape from the scene.
+Driving back towards town that night, the loggers see unearthly light in the distance through the treeline.
+Investigating, they encounter an unidentified flying object.
+Curious, Walton gets out of the truck to examine closer, only for the hovering object to react and strike him with a bright beam of light, hurling him several feet backwards.
+Fearing Walton has been killed, the terrified loggers escape from the scene.
 Rogers decides to go back to the spot to retrieve Walton, but he is nowhere to be found.

-Making their way back to town to report the incident, the loggers are met with skepticism by investigators Sheriff Blake Davis and Lieutenant Frank Watters.
-Watters, realizing that there was a great deal of tension between Dallis and Walton and that Dallis has a criminal record, suspects foul play, a belief that quickly spreads to the rest of the town, leaving the loggers as social pariahs.
+Returning to town to report the incident, the loggers are met with skepticism by investigators Sheriff Blake Davis and Lieutenant Frank Watters.
+Watters, realizing that there was a great deal of tension between Dallis and Walton and that the boorish Dallis has a criminal record, suspects foul play, a belief that quickly spreads to the rest of the town, leaving the loggers as social outcasts.

-After a large search party turns up no sign of Travis, the loggers are offered the chance to take a lie detector test.
+After a large search party turns up no sign of Walton, the loggers are offered the chance to take a lie detector test.
 Though Dallis is initially hesitant, the loggers ultimately take the test in the hopes of proving their innocence.
 However, Watters declares that the tests were inconclusive and that they will have to return the next day to retake it.
 Rogers is outraged and he angrily declines, the other loggers following suit.
 The test's administrator reveals to Watters and Davis that, with the exception of Dallis (whose test results were inconclusive), the loggers seem to be telling the truth.

 Five days later, Rogers receives a call from someone claiming to be Walton.
-He is found at a Heber gas station, alive but naked, dehydrated and incoherent.
+He is found at a Heber gas station, alive but naked, dehydrated and severely traumatized.
 A ufologist questions Walton but he is thrown out and Walton is taken to a hospital.
 Rogers visits Walton while in the emergency room and ends up telling Walton that he left him after he was struck by the light but came back to get him.
-Walton appears enraged by this and turns away from Rogers who blames the whole incident on Walton for getting out of the truck.
+Walton appears enraged at being left behind and turns away from Rogers who blames the whole incident on Walton for getting out of the truck.
 During a welcome home party, Walton suffers from a mental breakdown and flashback of the abduction by the extraterrestrials.